-A number of neighbors testified (and submitted written comments - Exhibits H.4, H.5, H.6, H.9 and H.12) that approval of the Central Residential designation would negatively impact the nearby housing/neighborhood.
+A number of neighbors testified and submitted written comments that approval of the Central Residential designation would negatively impact the nearby housing/neighborhood.
 Neighbors expressed serious concerns with the height of a building allowed in the Central Residential designation.
-The Hearings Officer finds it impossible to dispute the argument made by neighbors that the taller the building, the less compatible that building would be with nearby 1 1⁄2 to 2 story residential homes.
-Because the proposed Central Residential designation would allow a taller building on the Site as compared to the existing Medium Density Multi-Family designation, the Hearings Officer finds the proposed designation is less compatible with nearby housing.
+City Council concurs that the taller the building, the less compatible that building would be with nearby 1 1⁄2 to 2 story residential homes.
+Because the proposed Central Residential designation would allow a taller building on the Site as compared to the existing Medium Density Multi-Family designation, City Council finds the proposed designation is less compatible with nearby housing.